RIDE PREPARATION

 • Cloth for cleaning your goggles.

-• We suggest that you spray waterproof your riding boots, as there are a few creek and water crossings.
+• We suggest that you spray waterproof your riding boots, as there are always a few creek and water crossings.

 • If possible, bring two sets of gear so that you have a dry set to change into.